New subscribers FAQ

 -

-CPRs, COs, and SCOs: Helps identify previous change amounts based on order number.
+CPRs, COs, and SCOs: Identifies previous change amounts.

 -

-Prime and sub invoices: Affects how previous completed work, stored-to-date amounts, and retainage are calculated.
+Prime and subcontract invoices: Controls calculations for completed work, stored-to-date amounts, and retainage.

-Each of the following subcontract types uses job cost codes differently to define scope and control costs:
+Each subcontract type uses job cost codes differently to define scope and manage costs:

 -